3 Recommendations for Maintaining a Clean Customer Database

 Every building products company should start thinking like a media company.

-That’s a topic we’ve covered on more than one occasion… most recently when we discussed the idea of how brands can take a journalistic approach to their content.
+That’s a topic we’ve covered on more than one occasion… most recently when we discussed the idea of how brands can take a journalistic approach to their content and building products marketing.

 But thinking like a media company means more than developing content that the audience wants.
 There’s also the small matter of the audience itself.